mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_data_plotting_analysis.md

 Now we could load the data into R using `read.csv`:

-    dat <- read.csv("anuerysm_data_site-1.csv", header = TRUE)
+    dat <- read.csv("aneurysm_data_site-1.csv", header = TRUE)

 The expression `read.csv(...)` asks R to run the function `read.csv`

-`read.csv` has two [arguments](../../gloss.html#argument): the name of the file we want to read, and whether the first line of the file contains names for the columns of data.
+`read.csv` has two arguments: the name of the file we want to read, and whether the first line of the file contains names for the columns of data.
-The filename needs to be a character string (or [string](../../gloss.html#string) for short), so we put it in quotes.
+The filename needs to be a character string (or string), so we put it in quotes.
 Assigning the second argument, `header`, to be `TRUE` indicates that the data file does have column headers.

 > **Tip:** `read.csv` actually has many more arguments that you may find useful when importing your own data in the future.
 You learn more about these options by typing `?read.csv`